 The Canadian-Scandinavian Foundation (CSF) sponsors a $500-$2,000 bursary for study or research in Denmark, Iceland, Faroe Islands, Finland, Norway, or Sweden.
 The value is $500 for short term study or $1000-2000 for long term study (one semester or more).
-The application deadline for students beginning their studies in September 2016 will be May 31, 2016.
 For more information, visit the CSF Bursary website.

 ThinkSwiss Research Scholarship

 ThinkSwiss sponsors a scholarship for American and Canadian students to conduct summer research for 2-3 months in any field at a public university or research institute in Switzerland.
-Value: CHF 1,050/month (up to maximum CHF 3,150).
-The application deadline is January 31, 2016.
+Value: CHF 1,600/month (up to maximum CHF 4,800).
 For more information, visit the ThinkSwiss Brainstorm Blog.

 The British Universities Transatlantic Exchange Association (BUTEX) offers several £500 scholarships to undergraduate students doing a study abroad or exchange placement at an affiliated BUTEX institution in the UK for one semester or one academic year.